diogofcarvalho95/diogofcarvalho95/README.md

 - 👋 Hi, I’m @diogofcarvalho95
 - 👀 I’m interested in React
-- 🌱 I’m currently learning next.js
+- 🌱 I’m currently learning next.js and Gatsby
-- 📫 diogofcarvalho95@gmai.com
+- 📫 diogofcarvalho95@gmail.com

 <!---
 diogofcarvalho95/diogofcarvalho95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.